-Our revenue has fluctuated as a result of newly-adopted or amended regulations and the increased enforcement of existing regulations.
+Our revenue has fluctuated as a result of recently adopted or amended regulations and the increased enforcement of existing regulations.
 Our business is affected directly because we operate websites and conduct telemarketing and email marketing, and indirectly as our clients adjust their operations as a result of regulatory changes that affect their industries.

-One example of a recent regulatory change that may affect our business is the Telephone Consumer Protection Act (the "TCPA"), which the Federal Communications Commission recently amended to, among other things, impose heightened consent and opt-out requirements that companies conducting telemarketing must follow.
+One example of a regulatory change that may affect our business is the Telephone Consumer Protection Act (the "TCPA"), which the Federal Communications Commission recently amended to, among other things, impose heightened consent and opt-out requirements that companies conducting telemarketing must follow.
 Certain provisions of the regulations became effective in July 2012, and additional regulations requiring prior express written consent for telemarketing calls to wireless numbers became effective in October 2013.
-We generate a significant amount of revenue from calls made by our internal call centers as well as by third-party call centers.
-Our and our clients efforts to comply with the new regulations may negatively affect media conversion rates and, thus, our revenue or profitability.
-Our clients purchasing leads may or may not also be affected by these additional regulations.
+Our efforts to comply with the TCPA have thus far had a relatively small negative effect on traffic conversion rates.
+However, our clients may make business decisions based on their own experiences with the TCPA regardless of our products, and the changes we implemented to comply with the new regulations.
+Those decisions may negatively affect our revenue or profitability.

-In addition, our education client vertical has been significantly affected by the adoption of regulations affecting for-profit educational institutions over the past several years, and a higher level of legislative scrutiny is expected to continue.
+In addition, our education client vertical has been significantly affected by the adoption of regulations affecting for-profit educational institutions over the past several years, and a higher level of governmental scrutiny is expected to continue.
 Clients in our financial services vertical have increasingly been affected by laws and regulations as a result of the adoption of new regulations under The Dodd-Frank Wall Street Reform and Consumer Protection Act and the increased enforcement of new and pre-existing laws and regulations.
 The effect of these regulations, or any future regulations, may continue to result in fluctuations in the volume and mix of our business with these clients.